Wolfe Research lifts The Trade Desk Inc. [TTD] price estimate. Who else is bullish?

-The Trade Desk Inc. [NASDAQ: TTD] surged by $0.51 during the normal trading session on Wednesday and reaching a high of $65.88 during the day while it closed the day at $63.90.
+The Trade Desk Inc. [NASDAQ: TTD] gained 0.48% on the last trading session, reaching $62.82 price per share at the time.
 The company report on August 9, 2022 that The Trade Desk Reports Second Quarter 2022 Financial Results.

 3 Tiny Stocks Primed to Explode